Student Transfer Policies

 A. Sending Institutions.

-(1) Community colleges shall encourage their students to complete the associate degree or to complete 56 hours in a recommended transfer program which includes both general education courses and courses applicable toward the program at the receiving institution.
+(1) Community colleges shall encourage their students to complete the associate degree in a recommended transfer program that includes both general education courses and courses applicable toward the program at the receiving institution.

 (2) Community college students are encouraged to choose as early as possible the institution and program into which they expect to transfer.

 (a) Provide to community college students information about the specific transferability of courses and programs to 4-year colleges;

 (b) Transmit information about transfer students who are capable of honors work or independent study to the receiving institution; and